hybrid-publishing-group/publishing-school/README.md

 ### Year Zero

 Say goodbye to software applications and CMS legacy systems and start your publishing workflows afresh, with models using continuous intergration, mirco-services, real-time processing and crytographic IDs.

-Brought to you by the Hybrid Publishing Group - https://hpg.io